 Today we’re going to looking at a wine that beautiful pairs with all the wonderful flavors of fall: Carignan.
-This wine is mostly produced in Southern France and is often used as a blending grape.
-It’s also grown to a lesser degree in Spain and Italy.
-In the past, Carignan was unfairly considered to be a lesser wine.
-However, in recent years, vineyards have started to embrace the wine's powerful flavors and are producing a number of highly enjoyable bottles.
+This blending grape is mostly produced in Southern France, but it’s also grown to a lesser degree in Spain and Italy.
+Carignan has had a bit of a bad reputation among wine enthusiasts, however, recently it has had a resurgence in popularity.

 When it comes to taste and aroma, Carignan offers a pleasing combination of fruit-forward flavors and a delicate salty umami quality.
 The wine is rich, balanced and extremely quaffable—an almost perfect everyday wine.
 Carignan has a medium body and only a medium amount of tannins, making it a perfect drink for those put off by the bitterness of darker reds.
 The medium body and tannins perfectly complement the high acidity, resulting in a wine that’s flavourful and refreshing in equal measure.